animation

 startValue?: number

 The time to start the animation.
-This will usually be specified withscript.parseStart
+This will usually be specified withscript.parseStart.duration: number

 How long (in milliseconds) the animation should last.easing?: (x: number) => number